GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 ## Project Structure

 We are going to create an application that shows only how to implement two-factor authentication.
-We will begin by creating a simple structure for our application.
+We will begin by creating a simple structure of our application.

 ```
 twilio_authy_project